 Giving your door a fresh coat of paint in a complementary color is an easy project that can make a dramatic change.
 Our door was originally a very oxidized red and, frankly had adhesive stuck on it from all the foreclosure notices.
 Now, a pop of blue against the dusty red brick creates a stately and updated focal point for the exterior of the house.
 In our case, blue is also a great color that blends with any landscape and most seasonal decor.

 The fall is the best time for overseeding and aeration.
 However, pesky bare spots can still remain after all that hard work.
 At the base of our beautiful flowering plum tree, we could not get grass to grow.
-We needed a product that was targeted for our problem rather than just grass seed so we used Scotts® EZ Seed® Sun and Shade which is made specifically for repairing bare spots.
-Since we have two dogs who love to romp and wear on the grass, I know this will get some good use in the back yard.
-Looking for specific information for how Scotts® EZ Seed® Sun and Shade can help solve your lawn problems?
-Click
+We needed a product that was targeted for our problem rather than just grass seed, so we used this EZ Seed product which is made specifically for repairing bare spots.
+It is a mix of seed and mulch, and also has a formula to neutralize dog urine spots.

 A nice way to transition from hard surfaces like concrete or a driveway is to edge the front yard with a few feet’s worth of landscaping and mulch.
 There are several varieties of barriers to keep a clear demarcation between the mulch and grass including stones, bricks, and even this “invisible barrier” we bought from the hardware store.
 Of course, we dug up the grass in order to lay these so we patched them this spring as well.

 Is the doormat looking a little too weathered?
 Or, perhaps the walkway could use a good power cleaning.
 Spring is a great time for a fresh start and replacing worn out fixtures and decor.
-Everything can be enjoyed for the rest of the season and many years to come.
 Maintenance doesn’t have to break the budget, though.
 Originally, I wanted to spray paint our builder grade and heavily worn brass fixtures.
 Hubby convinced me to replace them instead because several glass panels were broken.
-Really, he just hated them because they looked like the Olympic torch.
+Really, he just hated them.
 The new candelabra lights serve as an architectural detail that makes a small but definite upgrade to the house.

 A mix of structured shrubs and flowering plants turn a dull landscape into a paradise.
 Don’t feel the need to go overboard and plant everything in one year.
 I like to purchase a few new plants each season for a year-round landscape.
 This year I have added some containers to flag each side of the doorway.
 I am filling them with annuals while adding perennials to the lawn area.
 Topiaries are another great option to add a sculptural element to your porch.